hansroland/reflex-dom-inbits/tutorial.md

 ## Function *foldDyn*

-Remember the first example *src/dom01.hs" with the counter.
+Remember the first example *src/dom01.hs* with the counter.
 There we used the predefined function *count*.
-We will now do the same example, but handle the event ourselfs with the *foldDyn* function.
+We will now do the same example, but we handle the events ourselfs with the *foldDyn* function.

 The function *foldDyn* has the type